craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Confirm the behaviors of each of `tests/cases/conformance/_caxnc`.
+(Unfortunately`tests/cases/conformance/_caxyc` is no longer all passing but that will be left for later, as getting it working with `compilerOptions.mrNarrowConstraintsEnable:false` is a priority.)

+0. Add compileOption parameter `mrNarrowConstraintsEnable`, with default value false.
+When off, constraints are not used, and constant variable are stored in the symbol tables.
+This behavior (1) has less computational complexity, and (2) has basically the same end result logic as existing ts flow.
+0. Add another compileOption parameter `mrNarrowEnable`, but don't enforce it in code yet because the env switch using `myDisableInfer=0` intstead of `myNarrowEnable:true` is easier for development at the moment.
+0. From the tests dataset directory `tests/cases/conformance/_cax` create two copies `tests/cases/conformance/_caxnc` and `tests/cases/conformance/_caxyc` which have the compilerOptions directive set in the header `@mrNarrowConstraintsEnable: false` and `@mrNarrowConstraintsEnable: true` respectively.

 0. During `processLoop`, and the end of the loop, symbols going out of scope are removed from the symbol table.
 Has also been extended to work for `PostIf` - all tests passing.